alisasgithub/alisa-digital-garden/_notes/roots-posts/context-sensemaking.md

 layout: note
 title: "Context and sensemaking"
 date: 2022-02-23
-tag: [ stream of consciousness ]
+tag: [ context ]
 growth: growth-x
-category: post
+category: stream of consciousness
 ---

 Thinking lately about how [[context]] is so intimately central to the way we understand the world around us.
 Seeing the same information before and after a few key pieces of context is transformative.